pudly/schmopera-hugo/content/articles/john-fanning-on-the-pencil-salesman.md

 ---
-title: John Fanning on The Pencil Salesman
+title: "John Fanning on The Pencil Salesman"
 ---

 ## What kind of man is Boris?